-Mission Point Trail: Only one-mile from the Kettle Falls Campground, at St. Paul’s Mission, a 1/4 mile trail combines history and nature.
-There are signs along the trail explaining the history of the falls, the mission, and the Hudson’s Bay Company’s influence on the area.The view of the river is rivaled only by the abundance of plants you will find along the trail.
+Mission Point Trail: One-mile from the Kettle Falls Campground, at St. Paul’s Mission, a quarter-mile (.4 kilometer) trail combines history and nature.
+There are signs that explain the history of the falls, the mission, and the Hudson’s Bay Company’s influence on the area.The view of the river is rivaled only by the abundance of plants along the way.
+Get hiking!

-Old Kettle Town-site Trail: Starting in the Kettle Falls Campground, this one-mile trail winds through the original town-site of Kettle Falls.
-You will see house foundations, sidewalks and fruit trees -landmarks of the past.
-The trail leads to the swim beach and playground, and boasts great blue herons, osprey, and bald eagles.
+Old Kettle Falls Town-site Trail: Starting in the Kettle Falls Campground, this one-mile trail winds through the original town-site of Kettle Falls.
+Watch for house foundations, sidewalks, and fruit trees - subtle markers of the past.
+The trail also leads to the swim beach and playground, and has views of the lake, as well as a chance to see great blue herons, osprey, and bald eagles.
+Find out more!

 The Sentinel Trail: Located at Fort Spokane.
-Signs along this trail give clues to how people lived here for almost 50 years.
-Echoes of the past can be heard along the two-mile trail.
+Trailside markers tell the story of the people lived and worked here in the late 1800s.
+Watch for remnants of buildings and other clues that will help you see what this thriving settlement may have looked like.
 For the adventurous, the trail climbs approximately 300 feet to the top of the bluff, providing you a spectacular view of the fort grounds and the confluence of the rivers.
 A free trail guide about the Indian boarding school is available at the Guard House.

-Bunchgrass Prairie Nature Trail: The start of this ¼-mile trail is in the Spring Canyon Campground.
-Discover wild roses, rock-eating lichens, and look closely at the different critters that call the grasslands home.
-A free trail guide is available at the beginning of the trail for you to use.
+Bunchgrass Prairie Nature Trail: This quarter-mile trail starts on the west side of the lower campground loop in the Spring Canyon Campground.
+Several parking spaces are available nearby.
+Discover wildflowers, lichen, cactus, and watch for signs of the animals that call the grasslands home.
+A free trail guide is available at the start of the trail.